United States

 Capital gains of a citizen and a resident alien are included in worldwide income and are subject to US taxation (see Capital gains tax in the Other taxes section for more information).

 Non-resident aliens are taxed at 30%, collected by withholding at the source of the payment, on US-source net capital gains if they are in the United States for 183 days or more during the taxable year in which the gain occurs.
 The operation of this provision is limited to situations in which an alien is not otherwise taxed as a resident under the substantial presence test (see the Residence section for more information).
 Capital gains from US real property interests are taxable regardless of US presence.
-Additionally, capital gains from the sale by non-residents of US partnerships with effectively connected income (ECI) now will be subject to US tax.
+Additionally, capital gains from the sale by non-residents of US partnerships with effectively connected income (ECI) are subject to US tax.
 There are also withholding requirements on the gross proceeds from the sale of US real property interests as well as partnerships with ECI.

 Dividend income